The Reading Test of FTCE

 All about the FTCE Reading Test

-An Overview of the FTCE Reading K-12 Test
+An Overview of the Reading Test

 Time Duration- The total time for completing this test is 2 hours 30 minutes or 150 minutes.

-Knowledge of Diverse Learners This section, which makes up 5% of the question paper, tests one's abilities to identify good methods of teaching and their modifications, for efficient teaching to diverse(including differently-abled children) and English language learners.
+Knowledge of Diverse Learners This section, which makes up 5% of the questions, tests one's abilities to identify good methods of teaching and their modifications, for efficient teaching to diverse(including differently-abled children) and English language learners.
 It also tests one's ability to choose resources that will help in addressing the issues of culture diversity and linguistic diversity, which affect their learning.

 - Academic purposes

-Competencies Required to Pass the FTCE Reading K-12 test
+Competencies Required to Pass the test

 Terms and Conditions